 In front of 50,402 fans and owner Edward Bennett Williams, who are in attendance to welcome their 1-23 Orioles back from a 1-11 road trip, Governor William Donald Schaefer announces that the team and the Maryland Stadium Authority had agreed upon a long-term lease for a new downtown ballpark to be built in time to open the 1992 season.
 Williams will never attend another game and will pass away on August 13, 1988 after losing his battle with cancer.

-Jeff Bronkey picks up a save in his big league debut tossing three scoreless innings against the Brewers in the 9-7 Texas victory.
-The 27 year-old Rangers reliever becomes the first person to be born in Afghanistan (Kabul) to play in the major leagues.
+Jeff Bronkey picks up a save in his big league debut, tossing three scoreless innings against the Brewers in the 9-7 Texas victory.
+The 27 year-old Rangers reliever becomes the first person born in Afghanistan (Kabul) to play in the major leagues.

-Changing jersey color from white to blue in an effort to snap a losing skid doesn't work as the Cubs lose their record eleventh consecutive game when blanked by John Smiley and the Reds, 9-0.
+Changing their jersey color from white to blue in an effort to snap a losing skid doesn't work when the Cubs lose their record eleventh consecutive game.
+Chicago is limited to two hits by John Smiley in the Reds' rout at Wrigley Field, 9-0.

-Mo Vaughn and John Valentin hit grand slams in consecutive innings accounting for all the runs in the Red Sox's 8-0 victory over the Yankees at the Stadium.
+Mo Vaughn and John Valentin hit grand slams in consecutive innings, accounting for all the runs in the Red Sox' 8-0 victory over the Yankees at the Stadium.
 The sluggers were teammates on the Seton Hall University baseball team.